 Despite Covid-19, the involvement of tenants and leaseholders in shaping council services had an amazing positive impact on services over the past year.
-They influenced no less than 47 different service areas, as you can see below.
+They influenced no less than 47 different service areas, as detailed further on in this article.

-Residents aet involved in influencing services at the level that suits them.
+Residents get involved in influencing services at the level that suits them.
 This might be giving feedback online from their own home, or doing 'Walkabouts' on their estate inspecting the quality of work done by the Council or its contractors.
 Or it might go all the way up to being elected onto the Council's Housing Scrutiny Committee, which makes all the biggest decisions on the city's council housing.